gerph/riscos-disassemble-python/README.md

 ## Introduction

-This repository contains the module used to disassemble ARM code for RISC OS Pyromaniac.
+This repository contains the module used to disassemble ARM and Thumb code for RISC OS Pyromaniac.
 It uses the Capstone library to do so, but modifies the output so that the disassembly is in a form which is generally seen by RISC OS users.

 ## Usage